 Temporary access restrictions

-The Toronto Islands Ferry Terminal is a few minutes to the east east, along the shore of Lake Ontario.
+- EAST: The Toronto Islands Ferry Terminal, along the shore of Lake Ontario.
 Further east is the historic Distillery District.

 For full directory of attractions, restaurants and community events be sure to visit the Waterfront BIA website.